tomalrussell/nismod_teaching_kit/docs/lecture_05/Lecture_5.3.md

----
-title: Mini-Lecture 5.3 - Integrating climate and development targets in infrastructure planning
+# Mini-Lecture 5.3 - Integrating climate and development targets in infrastructure planning
-keywords:
--   Climate-compatible development
--   Nationally Determined Contributions (NDCs)
--   Mitigation
-authors:
--   Dan Adshead
----

 This lecture looks beyond the Sustainable Development Goals (SDGs) at how infrastructure planning can be further shaped by climate change